coalitiontech/green-pitta-doc/docs/home.md

 ![categories.png](img/categories.png)

-The Categories Block is using the 'Home Categories' widget.
+The Categories Block is using the custom 'Home Categories' widget.
 You can change it in the [Page Builder](index.md/#page-builder), by clicking on it while in Design mode, and editing the settings on the left pannel.

 ![categories-inst.png](img/categories-inst.png)